How to Fold a Pocket Square – 5 Pocket Square Folds

 How to Wear a Pocket Square

 Of course, everyone knows how to wear a pocket square.
 Simply put it in the chest pocket of your jacket.
-But knowing how to put in a pocket square takes a bit of skill.
+But knowing how to place it takes a bit of skill.
 After all, there’s no point in going to the effort of perfecting your fold if you ruin it in the transfer to your pocket.
 But, here’s the thing, the pocket square isn’t finished until you put it in the pocket.
 Manipulating it to add the finishing touches in your pocket is often a necessary step.

 To wear a square fold, either play with the angles in the front and the back of the fold or fan out the edges of the layers a bit to loosen up the look a bit.